What happens in Arlington when the lease term ends?

 - Month-to-month --- This will include a large rent increase.

-Sometimes circumstances arise that require a tenant to end the lease before the lease term is over.
-If this occures, Nesbitt Realty tries to minimize the impact of this event on the property owner.
-If a tenant leaves with little or no notice, this will surely cause the renter to surrender the deposit but this is never a windfall for the owner.
+Sometimes things happen which make a renter to end the lease before the lease term is over.
+When this occures, Nesbitt Realty tries to minimize the impact of this event on the owner.
+If a renter leaves with little or no notice, this will surely cause the renter to lose the deposit but this is never a windfall for the property owner.
 That money is consumed by paying for vacancy and the cost of acquiring a new tenant .

-We recommend that the owner replace the carpet every 5 to 7 years.
-We recommend that the rental owner paint every 5 to 7 years.
+We recommend that the property owner replace the carpet every 5 to 7 years.
+We recommend that the property owner paint every 5 to 7 years.

-- Before you move a tenant into your rental in Arlington
+- Before you put a renter in your rental property in Arlington

 - Collections and evictions